 All community board meetings are open to the public.
-The full community board of each district meets once a month.
-Meetings rotate locations but are held at the same monthly times.
-Subcommittees meet more frequently to discuss their individual areas of responsibility.
+The full board of each district meets once a month; meetings rotate locations but are held at the same monthly times.
+Committees meet more frequently to discuss their individual areas of responsibility.

 Borough Board and Borough Service Cabinet

 Two borough-wide boards meet each month and bring together representatives from Community Boards.
 The 2022 meeting calendar is available here.